tsilifis/chaos_basispy/README.md

 Module Capabilities
 -------------------

-The key idea behind Basis Adaptation is to identify the proper rotation matrix such that the input random variables are mapped to a lower dimensional subspace.
 The `chaos_basispy` module focuses on computing the rotation using several techniques, namely:

 - Active subspace method